 A small team is really just a collection of people who work together frequently, know each other well, and draw on each other’s individual strengths.
 Small teams are adept at familiarizing themselves with which tasks best belong on which desks.
-Moreover, a close knit team is frequently a collaborative effort, and while different team members may provide more specialized skills in areas of content, design, or administrative tasks, they are all often capable of filling a few key roles within the company and are comfortable collaborating with their colleagues.
+Moreover, a close-knit team is frequently a collaborative effort.
+While different team members may provide more specialized skills in areas of content, design, or administrative tasks, they are all often capable of filling a few key roles within the company and are comfortable collaborating with their colleagues.

 This more intimate working environment encourages a level of personalization you cannot usually expect from larger agencies.
-And for the clients who choose to work with boutique agencies, this relationship makes all the difference turning leads into sales.
-The end goal in hiring anyone to hone your brand is increasing your revenue, but boutique agencies tend to have a better understanding of the more distinctive ways your business fits within the industry, and how you can use that to your advantage.
+For the clients who choose to work with boutique agencies, this relationship makes all the difference in turning leads into sales.
+Increasing revenue is the end goal in hiring anyone to hone your brand, but boutique agencies tend to have a better understanding of the more distinctive ways your business fits within the industry.
+We can help you use that to your advantage.

-This is perhaps the reason that requires the least amount of explanation, but it’s worth mentioning that working with a boutique agency can be a real money saver for your business.
+This is perhaps the reason that requires the least amount of explanation, but it’s worth mentioning.
+Working with a boutique agency can be a real money saver for your business.
 And with the COVID-19 pandemic still wreaking havoc on our professional lives and our wallets, keeping an eye on the bottom line is almost always the responsible choice.
-Of course, an affordable experience does not mean that the end result will be of a lower quality; frequently, the exact opposite is true.
-Like we’ve already mentioned, small teams within boutique marketing agencies are accustomed to working together as efficiently as possible, and can be relied on to produce quality results in a timely fashion.
+Of course, an affordable experience does not mean that the end result will be of a lower quality.
+Frequently, the exact opposite is true.
+Small teams within boutique marketing agencies are accustomed to working together as efficiently as possible and can be relied on to produce quality results in a timely fashion.

-For an agency like Ashworth Creative, we look at results in several ways.
-We can point to increases in sales or conversion that exactly correlate to marketing efforts we construct for our clients.
+For a boutique marketing agency like Ashworth Creative, we look at results in several ways.
+We can point to increases in sales or conversion that exactly correlate to the marketing efforts we construct for our clients.
 Some large agencies may tout the number of awards they have won.
-Ashworth Creative also wins awards for our work but this is a by-product of our efforts, not the focus of them.
+Ashworth Creative also wins awards for our work, but this is a by-product of our efforts, not the focus of them.

 Bigger Business, Bigger Expenses